nicolaNovello/nicolaNovello.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Universitätsstraße 65/67.
-Klagenfurt am Wörthersee.
+subtitle: PhD Student at University of Klagenfurt.
+Universitätsstraße 65/67, Klagenfurt am Wörthersee.
 Austria

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page